Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 					     only virtual.
 ==========================================   ======================================================================

-further, ``LabeledData`` supports direct access to the Containers rprsnting either elements or labels.
+further, ``LabeledData`` supports direct access to the Containers representing either elements or labels.

 ==========================================   ======================================================================
 Method                                       Description